 From art to music, everything is now featuring automation.
 Nowadays, even research organizations and media are assisted by it, in an effort to ease repetitive workloads such as fact-checking or writing summaries.

-In content creation, AI can learn from the already existing output and generate new creative ideas following the analysed pattern.
+In content creation, AI can learn from the already existing output and generate new creative ideas following the analyzed pattern.
 Not only is there a potential to save time for the creatives, but also to cut costs – especially now in a period with so much financial uncertainty.

 Content creators can now, at least in theory, say goodbye to writer’s block and finally ask AI to give at least some brainstorming material to start with.